konvajs/site/source/docs/sandbox/Collision_Detection.md

 layout: demo_page
 ---

+## How to find overlapping objects on the canvas?

 In this demo we will use simple collision detection to highlight intersected objects.
 For simplicity we will use just bounding boxes to detect collision.